Visual merchandising in supermarkets for food, beverages & groceries

 1. The sesame to mass distribution

 To get a spot on the shelves, a real innovation in term merchandising is a possible strategy.
 And developing a winning or original merchandising solution starts with a good conversation with retail buyers.
-By supporting their merchandising priorities and programmes, brands get more chances to lure more customers to their offer.
+By supporting their merchandising priorities, brands get more chances to lure more customers to their offer.

 To make shoppers stop for a different brand than they are used to, merchandising specialists use noteworthy displays.
-Since the shopper's eyes are always on the products, displays set the scene.
+Because shopper's focus is always on the product, display sets the scene.
 With shapes, material options and colours, they create a unique visual experience instore.